-Just before racing started, Annamarie was quoted in The Observer as saying, “We’re very focused and [Bill’s] helped us to develop a very positive approach which we’re puttig to good use here in the rough water we’re having to face.
+Just before racing started, Annamarie was quoted in The Observer as saying, “We’re very focused and [Bill’s] helped us to develop a very positive approach which we’re putting to good use here in the rough water we’re having to face.
 His favourite saying for us is, ‘We can ony make ourselves very hard to beat.'”

 The eight finished fourth in their unusually closely-fought first round heat of six crews from which only one qualified directly for the final.
 Less than five seconds separated the first five crews.

 To qualify for the final – and therefore secure their place at the Olympic Games a year in advance – they needed to finish second in the repechage.
 In another incredibly tight race, they were third at the 500m and halfway points, and the produced the fastest third 500m to go through 1,500m mark in second.
-From there, though, the British crew paid for their push as the Dutch (who had made three crew changes since GB had beaten them) once again pulled out their fast finish to row past them in the last 200m, as did the Australians who had been over three seconds behind with 500m to go.
+From there, though, the British crew perhaps paid for their push as the Dutch (who had made three crew changes since GB had beaten them at Amsterdam in June) once again pulled out their fast finish to row past them in the last 200m, as did the Australians who had been over three seconds behind with 500m to go.
 They weren’t quite hard enough to beat, and crossed the line fourth, only 1.54 seconds off qualifying.
-Both the Australian’s and the British crew’s times were faster than the Canadians who qualified in second place in the other repechage, although arguably they were less ‘pushed’ as the finished over three seconds up on the next crew in that race.
+Both the Australian’s and the British crew’s times were faster than the Canadians who qualified in second place in the other repechage, although arguably they were less ‘pushed’ as they finished over three seconds up on the next crew in that race.

 It was little consolation that they then won the small final by over two seconds, leading all the way.